In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 READ MORE: The 20 Best Things to Do in Blue Ridge, GA

-14. Main Street Christmas Light Extravaganza
+18. Macon Christmas Light Extravaganza

 Poplar Street & Third Street, Macon GA

-Located about 85 miles south of Atlanta, Macon GA is best-known for musical icons such as Little Richard, Otis Redding, and the Allman Brothers (who moved there in 1969 to work with local label Capricorn Records).
+Located about 85 miles south of Atlanta, Macon GA is best known for musical icons such as Little Richard, Otis Redding, and the Allman Brothers (who moved there in 1969 to work with local label Capricorn Records).

 The town is also known as “the Heart of Georgia” due to its location at the state’s geographic center.
 And this Christmas light display in Macon certainly shows plenty of heart and holiday spirit.

-Running from November 25, 2022 to January 1, 2023, the hourly light shows (which go from 6 to 10PM) move in time to original music composed by the Macon Pops, with various Macon artists providing the vocals.
+The hourly light shows (which go from 6 to 11 PM) move in time to original music composed by the Macon Pops, with various Macon artists providing the vocals.

 In addition to the drive-through Christmas light displays, you can also stroll streets lined with candy canes and twinkling trees as you explore the 80+ shops and restaurants downtown Macon has to offer.